top of page

 SEN Playgrounds

-We co-designed an outdoor classroom for a special needs school by spending time in the school, observing, talking, and participating in activities in order to build good relationships with staff and students.
+We co-designed an outdoor classroom for a special needs school by spending time on-site—observing, talking with staff and students, and participating in activities to build strong relationships.

 About the project

-Ashmount School We co-designed an outdoor classroom for a special needs school by spending time in the school, observing, talking, and participating in activities in order to build good relationships with staff and students.
-Many of the students did not have verbal communication skills, therefore observation and participation in existing activities was particularly relevant.
-A key observation from this approach was how creative the staff were in the way they ‘dressed up’ and transformed their classrooms from an ocean with a desert island to a Viking ship to a concert hall.
-This gave us the initial idea to create a set of larger scale pieces that could act as ‘coat hangers’ and allow the outdoor area to be ‘dressed up’ as something different every time it was used.
-Birkett House School Birkett House School commissioned us to design and build a sensory playground that would allow its pupils with complex needs to access an underused outside area.
-The process of designing the playground was a unique one and the final design is something that celebrates natural light, shape, and texture.
-We spent time with staff and students, sketching, observing, and playing with materials so we could tailor-make the best space for them.
-The space was designed for complex needs and we created 7 separate spaces, each of which isolated an experience so that students could focus on 1 thing rather than being bombarded by sensations.
+Ashmount School We co-designed an outdoor classroom for a special needs school by spending time on-site—observing, talking with staff and students, and participating in activities to build strong relationships.
+Many students had limited verbal communication skills, so observation and participation were especially important.
+A key insight from this approach was noticing how creatively staff transformed their classrooms—from an ocean with a desert island to a Viking ship or a concert hall.
+This inspired us to design larger-scale elements that act as ‘coat hangers,’ allowing the outdoor area to be ‘dressed up’ differently each time it’s used.
+Birkett House School Birkett House School commissioned us to design and build a sensory playground to activate an underused outdoor space for pupils with complex needs.
+The design process was unique and centred on celebrating natural light, shape, and texture.
+We worked closely with staff and students—sketching, observing, and experimenting with materials—to create a tailor-made environment.
+The playground features seven distinct zones, each isolating a specific sensory experience, enabling students to focus on one sensation at a time without being overwhelmed.

 bottom of page